canonical/design.ubuntu.com/scopes/index.md

 <div class="row scopes row-hero no-border">
   <div class="five-col append-seven">
   <h1>Introducing scopes</h1>
-  <p class="intro">Ubuntu’s scopes give you related content on one screen, instead of hiding it behind different apps.
+  <p class="intro">Ubuntu&#8217;s scopes give you related content on one screen, instead of hiding it behind different apps.
 So everything you look for in life is now right at your fingertips.</p>
 </div>
 </div>

 <div class="row">
   <div class="eight-col">
   <h2>What is a scope?</h2>
-  <p>Scopes use a straightforward framework for containing data sources where they deliver content by topic, straight to the user’s fingertips.</p>
+  <p>Scopes use a straightforward framework for containing data sources where they deliver content by topic, straight to the user&#8217;s fingertips.</p>
 </div>
   <div class="twelve-col combined-list">
   <ul class="list six-col"><li><a href="#how-they-work">How they work&nbsp;&rsaquo;</a></li><li><a href="#the-benefit-of-scopes">The benefit of Scopes&nbsp;&rsaquo;</a></li><li><a href="#easy-to-create">Easy to create&nbsp;&rsaquo;</a></li></ul>